 The United Nations Development Programme (UNDP) engaged investors and businesses to channel private sector capital to accelerate the attainment of the Sustainable Development Goals (SDGs) in Ghana.

-The virtual impact facilitation event, held in partnership with Business for Peace Foundation of Norway, focused discussions on UNDP’s upcoming SDG Investor Map for Ghana.
+The virtual impact facilitation event, held in partnership with Business for Peace Foundation of Norway, focused discussions on UNDP’s SDG Investor Map for Ghana.
 The SDG Investor Map is a digital tool that provides market intelligence on investment opportunities in Ghana and related impact data to identify and increase SDG-aligned actionable investments, to end poverty and inequality as envisioned by the global goals.

 The financing gap for SDGs is huge.
 Ghana’s SDG financing gap is estimated at USD 43 billion per year, equivalent to 52% of GDP, and this requires accelerated actions towards the achievement of the Sustainable Development Goals.